cloudyonthemic/goveePy/README.md

 # Govee Control Script 🌈💡

 ## Overview
 This Python script allows you to control Govee LED devices using the pygovee library.
-It provides simple commands to turn the device on/off, change colors, and adjust brightness.
+There are two main files in this repository:

+1. `devices.py`: This script retrieves a list of Govee devices connected to your account, providing their MAC addresses and model numbers.
+It helps you identify the devices you want to control in the `main.py` script.

 ## Requirements
 - Python 3.x